Battle of Carrhae: Assessment by military historians

 Plutarch's account blames Crassus for every aspect of the defeat, particularly his tactics.
-Writing in the anthology The Worst Military Leaders in History, Hospodor, the modern military historian, argues that Crassus is only to blame tactically for the poorly organized retreat, which made it impossible for the Romans to regroup.
+Writing in the anthology The Worst Military Leaders in History, Hospodor, the modern military historian, argues that Crassus is only to blame tactically for the poorly organised retreat, which made it impossible for the Romans to regroup.
 "Although Crassus correctly bears much of the responsibility for the crushing defeat, blaming him alone oversimplifies the reason for the result at Carrhae", he writes.
 "Instead, Crassus's failure exposes far more, both the strengths and weaknesses of the Roman military system during the late Republic."

 Roman military tactics, shaped by its early wars on the Italian peninsula, were well-established and formalised.
 An able commander could use them quite flexibly, taking advantage of the terrain to move whatever troops he needed to within closing distance of the enemy in a very short time.
 Or, as Crassus had done in the Third Servile War, more deliberately, giving battle only in situations where the Romans had maximum advantage.
 But these tactical successes had come mostly against opponents who used similar tactics.
 Rome and its legions struggled when challenged by enemy generals such as Hannibal and Vercingetorix who were tactically unorthodox, as was Surena, requiring generals to adapt.
 "What was required when adversaries avoided Roman strengths while maximizing their own was agile leadership, capable of adapting to meet the challenge", writes Hospodor.

 Roman military culture also constrained Crassus.
 Generals, often the wealthiest and most prominent men, were expected to be aggressive, taking the fight to the enemy or actively working towards that end.
 Crassus, desirous of a fresh, massive military triumph to bolster his political position alongside Caesar and Pompey, was well aware of that imperative.
-His confidence in that outcome due to his adherence to doctrine may, Hospodor suggests, have led him to believe the traditional Roman reliance on heavy infantry would offset any advantages the Parthians might have from their superior cavalry, even on terrain favorable to those forces.
-He notes that at the council of war Crassus convened when the army stopped at a stream shortly before the battle, where Publius convinced his father and the other commanders to give battle immediately rather than rest for the night, no one appears to have raised the possibility of finding terrain less favorable to cavalry and moving to it.
+His confidence in that outcome due to his adherence to doctrine may, Hospodor suggests, have led him to believe the traditional Roman reliance on heavy infantry would offset any advantages the Parthians might have from their superior cavalry, even on terrain favourable to those forces.
+He notes that at the council of war Crassus convened when the army stopped at a stream shortly before the battle, where Publius convinced his father and the other commanders to give battle immediately rather than rest for the night, no one appears to have raised the possibility of finding terrain less favourable to cavalry and moving to it.
 (Note: Roman military norms also put little stock in gathering intelligence on the enemy, which Crassus thus declined to do even given the ample time for it the winter offered, time the Parthians were using for that purpose.)